tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/常见问题/升级相关问题/扩展实例问题_intl_en.md

-### What is the difference between read-only, slave, and disaster recovery instances?
+### What is the difference between read-only instances and replica instances?
 - Read-only instance: it only allows the read operation and is deployed in the same region as the master instance.
 A master instance can have up to 5 read-only instances.
 - Slave instance: it is used to back up the database and deployed in the same region as the master instance.
 A master instance can have 1 or 2 slave instances.